The anatomy of accessible forms: Best practices

 <button>Submit</button>

-Since we use the native HTML controls, the name, role, and state of the elements are exposed by default to all assistive technologies.
-But if we are creating a custom control using WAI-ARIA techniques, all of these elements need to be provided manually using various ARIA attributes like aria-label, aria-checked, role= “radio” etc.
+Since we’re using the native HTML controls, the name, role, and state of the elements are exposed by default to all assistive technologies.
+If we create a custom control using WAI-ARIA techniques, however, all of these elements need to be provided manually using various ARIA attributes like aria-label, aria-checked, and role= “radio.”

-Now that we have talked about using the native HTML controls for the forms, let’s dive into methods to make them accessible.
 The next step in the process is to provide visible labels for each form control.
-Without visible labels, form controls are not usable to any user let alone a person with a disability.
-A visible label is simply text that is in proximity to the form control that it is representing.
+Without visible labels, form controls are not usable to any user, let alone a person with a disability.
+A visible label is simply text that is in close proximity to the form control that it is representing.

 <input type=”text”>